Easy Halloween Orange Fudge

 Frequently Asked Questions

-Can I make this ahead of time?
+Can I make it ahead?

-Can I use candy melts instead of white chocolate chips?
+Candy melts instead of white chocolate?

-Does it have to be orange?
+Does it HAVE to be orange?

 Is orange extract required?